MLA Research, Development, and Demonstration Project Grant

 The purpose of this grant is to provide support for research, development, or demonstration projects that will help to promote excellence in the field of health sciences librarianship and information sciences.
 Grants range from $100 to $1,000.
 Grants will not be given to support an activity that is operational in nature or has only local usefulness.
 More than one award may be granted in a year.

-- In the case of a research group, at least one person in group must be a MLA member and meet the above criteria.
+- In the case of a research group, at least one person in the group must be an MLA member and meet the above criteria.

-- Consideration will be given in exceptional cases to an outstanding candidates not meeting the criteria above.
+- Consideration may be given in exceptional cases to an outstanding candidate not meeting all the criteria above.

 - The scope and nature of the proposed project should give evidence of an established methodology and a viable research design.

 - The application should show how the proposed project would contribute conceptually and practically to the applicant/group's competence and the well being of the library community.

 - The proposal should contain title, goals, objectives, methodology, significance, and budget of the project; vital and special qualifications of the research; knowledge of the state of the art and existing published literature on the proposed research topic; and proposed means of disseminating the results.

 The grant jury will assess the application and score points based on the following: